Haiwen & Partners

 Haiwen & Partners (海问律师事务所 (海問律師事務所)) is a Chinese law firm focused on cross-border securities, M&A transactions, private equity, general corporate and commercial dispute resolution practice.
 Haiwen is a fully integrated partnership with a modified lockstep compensation system.

 Haiwen currently has around 200 lawyers in total working at its Beijing, Shanghai, Shenzhen and Hong Kong offices.

 Compared with most major PRC law firms, Haiwen & Partners maintains a relatively small number of attorneys and focuses on capital market and M&A practices.
-Haiwen & Partners is one of the "Red Circle" law firms in PRC China.
+Haiwen & Partners is one of the "Red Circle" law firms in China.

 History

 Haiwen & Partners was founded in May 1992.
 The founding partners of Haiwen include Duke Law School graduate Gao Xiqing, who was the first Chinese citizen to pass the New York Bar exam and later became the President and Chief Investment Officer of the China Investment Corporation.

-Firm Culture

-Haiwen is known for its relatively mild corporate culture.
-As Jiping Zhang, Haiwen's management partner, mentioned in a recent interview: